 Offices in Hackensack and Jersey City, Serving all of New Jersey.

 The Law Offices of Brian J. Neary devotes its practice to the rigorous defense of those accused of crimes.
-With attorneys admitted to the New Jersey and federal bars — and certified by the Supreme Court of New Jersey as Criminal Trial Attorneys — we represent people in both state and federal courts on charges ranging from street crimes to complex financial crimes:
+With attorneys admitted to the New Jersey and federal bars — and certified by the Supreme Court of New Jersey as Criminal Trial Attorneys — we represent people in both state and federal courts on charges like:

 New Jersey Criminal Defense Attorney Services